Veteran Transportation Services

 The Veterans Medical Transportation Network for Senior & Disabled Veterans (VMTN) provides effective and efficient transportation for veterans and their dependents to and from medical appointments, such as at U.S. Department of Veterans Affairs (VA) clinics, primary care physicians and the Veterans Medical Center.

-If you are eligible to receive treatment through the VA Southern Nevada Healthcare System (VASNHS), you are eligible for VMTN.
-You and your dependents must have a valid ID or documentation at time of pick-up, which must be shown to the driver before being transported.
-Valid ID cards include: Veterans Affairs ID, Military ID (DD 214), and Military Dependent ID (DD1173).
+If you are eligible to receive treatment through the VA Southern Nevada Healthcare System (VASNHS) (https://www.lasvegas.va.gov/patients/eligibility.asp), then you are eligible for VMTN.
+You and your dependents must have a valid ID card when registering for the program and when boarding vehicles.
+Valid ID cards include: Veterans Affairs ID, Military ID (DD 214), Military Dependent ID (DD1173), and VA Healthcard.

 Registration and Information